 Component 4

+Coursework Portfolio 50%

-Coursework Portfolio (Core and Extended)
+(Core and Extended)

+50 marks

-Three extended writing assignments Internally assessed/externally moderated
+Three extended writing assignments

+Internally assessed/externally moderated

-Centres may also choose to enter candidates for the Speaking and Listening Test or for the Speaking and Listening Coursework.
-Marks for these optional components do not contribute to the overall grade candidates receive for the written components.
-Instead, where candidates perform to an appropriate standard, certificates record achievement of grades pass, merit or distinction.
+Centers may also choose to enter candidates for the Speaking and Listening Coursework.
+Marks for this optional component do not contribute to the overall grade candidates receive for the written components.
+Instead, where candidates perform to an appropriate standard, certificates record achievement of grades 1 (high) to 5 (low).